Ozzymops/OzzymopsGaming/readme.md

 - "We Will Never Yield!"
 (Paragon Elite): effect duration
 ## Profession Mechanics
 - Adrenaline (Core Resource): bar visible above Health bar; ticks at 33% and 66%, single tick at 50% if Spellbreaker; tremble if full)
-- Burst (Core F1): available Burst and cooldown
+- Burst (Core F1): available Burst, resource availability, and cooldown
 - Berserk (Berserker F2): cooldown (tremble if Adrenaline is full)
 - Eternal Champion (Berserker Trait): visible if trait is slotted and while Berserk
 - Primal Burst (Berserker F1): available Primal Burst and cooldown